-There are few better sensations than cruising the highways, fresh mountain air streaming through the open windows with your family and friends along for the ride.
-Perhaps the only thing that comes close to that feeling is relaxing in the warm waters of mineral hot springs.
+There are few better sensations than being inspired by our epic snowy peaks, the vast frozen river valleys, and the wondrous winter experiences.
+Perhaps the only thing that comes close to that feeling is relaxing in the soothing waters of mineral hot springs.

-Why not combine both of these experiences with a road trip through six of the most iconic hot springs in the Kootenay Rockies.
-Take the circle tour of our highways and hit up a new hot springs resort each evening.
+Why not combine both of these experiences with a road trip through six of the most iconic hot springs in the Kootenay Rockies this winter.
+Take the circle tour and hit up a new hot springs resort each evening.

-Start your trip heading north from Nelson along the shore of Kootenay Lake, and you’ll soon be at your destination of Ainsworth Hot Springs Resort.
+Start your trip heading north from Nelson, BC along the shore of Kootenay Lake, and you’ll soon be at your destination of Ainsworth Hot Springs Resort.
 Take a plunge in their horseshoe-shaped cave, lined with stalactites and stalagmites, then relax in the pool and take in the views of Kootenay Lake.
 When you’re not enjoying the pools, take a caving tour of the nearby Cody Caves.
 Luxury resort accommodations and fine dining fare in the Ktunaxa Grill complete the experience.
-New for 2021 is their roof-top patio.

-Cross the Selkirk Mountains via Highway 31A and head north to Nakusp Hot Springs.
+Cross over the Selkirk Mountains via Highway 31A and head north to Nakusp Hot Springs.
 Their two pools are fed by natural hot springs found deep in the forest surrounding the grounds.
-Stay in their campground or private cedar chalets located mere steps from the hot spring pools.
+Stay in their private cedar chalets, during the winter months, located mere steps from the hot spring pools.

-For the ultimate luxury experience, stop in at the Halycon Hot Springs Resort (35-km north of Nakusp; 71-km south of Revelstoke & the Trans-Canada Highway).
-Located on the shores of Arrow Lake, Halycon Hot Springs Resort has four pools for your healing pleasure.
-Jump into their cold pool when you’ve had enough of the heat.
+Enjoy a luxury experience at the Halcyon Hot Springs Resort (35-km north of Nakusp; 71-km south of Revelstoke & the Trans-Canada Highway).
+Located on the shores of Arrow Lake, Halcyon Hot Springs Resort has four pools for your healing pleasure.
 Visit The Spa at Halcyon to get a soothing massage from one of their expert practitioners.
 Enhance your spa experience with a soak in the mineral rich waters of Halcyon.

 Tucked within Albert Canyon between Glacier and Mount Revelstoke National Parks, Canyon Hot Springs has two natural mineral hot pools available for your use.
 For a romantic stay, book a night or two in their Honeymoon Chalet, an exquisite log cabin complete with Jacuzzi Tub.
 If you prefer more rustic accommodations, book one of their campsites and pitch your own tent.